reflectoring/reflectoring.github.io/_posts/2019-02-03-spring-boot-data-jpa-test.md

 </dataset>
 ```

-By default, the XML file (let's name it `createUser.xml')
+By default, the XML file (let's name it `createUser.xml`)
-should be found in the classpath next to the test class.
+lie in the classpath next to the test class.

 In the test class, we need to add two `TestExecutionListeners` to enable DBUnit support.
 To set a certain database state we can then use `@DatabaseSetup` on a test method: